Chances Are Your Work-Life Boundaries Are Not as Good as You Think

-Is it time to establish better work-life boundary habits?
+Why it's time to establish better work-life boundary habits

-Personal Example: Early in my career, I had an opportunity to include my family in a Leadership 360 survey as part of a leadership development program.
-My first reaction was to question the value I could get from an online survey with my family.
-I knew my family loved me, and I felt we had open communication.
+Personal Example: Early in my career, I had an opportunity to include my family in a Leadership 360 survey as part of a leadership development program I was taking through my work.
+My first reaction was to question the value I could get from an online survey about my work performance that involved my family.
+I knew my family loved me and felt we had open communication.
 I also debated sending it to my son, given his young age.
 However, wanting more feedback, I decided to go ahead and send my family the survey.

-To my surprise, I learned about some hidden strengths and blind spots important to my family.
+Surprisingly, I learned about hidden strengths and blind spots important to my family.
 One survey comment I remember from my son was that his dad was always on his mobile device.
-Yes, it hurt to read that I had a blind spot and was dropping the ball with one of my most significant relationships.
-My first private response as I read the comment was defensive and challenging.
+Yes, it hurt to read that I had a blind spot about dropping the ball on a critical relationship.
+My first private response as I read the comment was defensive and to challenge the comment.

 The reality at the time was that my work responsibilities had expanded significantly.
 I went from site leadership responsibilities to having a team across multiple regions.
 Also, my young family was growing older and wanted more time from their dad.
 I failed to consider the impact of growing needs at home and the growing needs at work.

-Thankfully, my lack of boundary management awareness didn't cost me relationships, and I could course-correct.
+Thankfully, my lack of boundary management awareness didn't cost me a relationship, and I could course-correct.
 I learned an important lesson.
 Just because you are not hearing concerns or seeing the negative impacts of mismanaging work-life boundaries doesn't mean everything is OK.

 There are four main work-life boundary styles:

-Integrators make themselves constantly available to work and non-work needs.
+Integrators make themselves constantly available to work and life needs.
 Integrators enjoy the freedom of blending their work life and non-work life.
 They move back and forth between the two as needed.
-Taking a work call after dinner is OK for an integrator if they also can run an errand during work hours.
+Taking a work call after dinner is OK for an integrator if they can also run an errand during work hours.

 Cyclers bounce back and forth between periods of solid separation and times of full integration.

-Hybrid role first styles have a defined work first or non-work first identity and allow one identity to trump the other.
+Hybrid role-first styles have a defined work- or life-first identity, allowing one identity to trump the other.
 This style can be integrators, cyclers, or separators with a specific hybrid.
-If you are a work first hybrid, you will shift work hours or move family events to accommodate work.
+If you are a work-first hybrid, you will shift work hours or move family events to accommodate work.

 Interpreting your results: